 The French Press is what is known as an ‘immersion’ coffee brewer.
 This simply means that the coffee flavor is extracted as the coffee grinds are immersed and sit in hot water for several minutes.
 This is similar to the process used for both Aeropress (depending on the recipe) and cold brew.
 This tends to produce a heavier coffee with a lot more body than other brewing methods which have a shorter contact time between the grinds and hot water.

 Another important factor in understanding the French Press is that the extracted coffee passes through a metal mesh instead of a paper filter.
 The advantage of this is that the final coffee includes more of the coffee oils which leads to a richer, heavier, and more full-bodied cup of coffee.
 The downside is the perennial issue with the French Press which is the sludge.
 Because the metal filter tends to have larger holes for the coffee to pass through, French Press coffee almost always includes silty particles at the bottom of the cup which can be overly bitter or unpleasant to drink.
 This heavy texture and mouthfeel of French Press coffee is often the deciding factor in whether people love or hate this method of coffee brewing.

 How to Use it

-Perhaps the most appealing aspect of French Press is how easy it is to use even for those with little or no previous experience in coffee brewing.
-While there are a number of variations on exactly what the process should look like, they all come down to grinding the coffee relatively coarsely, pouring in hot water, leaving the coffee to ‘steep’ in the water for a time, and then pressing down the plunger.
+Perhaps the most appealing aspect of French Press is how easy it is to use even for veterans and beginners alike.
+While there are many variations on exactly what the process should look like, they all come down to grinding the coffee relatively coarsely, pouring in hot water, leaving the coffee to ‘steep’ in the water for a time, and then pressing down the plunger.
 Using a French Press is refreshingly simple to use and easy to get really enjoyable results.
-The following method and recipe comes from barista Chris Baca and we have found it to produce some of the best French Press coffee we have tasted.
+Using the following method, we have found it to produce some of the best French Press coffee we have tasted.

 French Press Recipe